rhysd/tui-plugin-filter-by-text/README.md

 Tweet Filter Plugin for Tui
 ===========================

-This is a plugin for [Tui](https://github.com/rhysd/Tui).
+This is a plugin for [Tui](https://github.com/rhysd/Tui) to filter tweets in timeline by text or regular expression.
 So please install it before installing this.

 ## Installation